workOnCarrier/Playfield/md/5_rate_limiter.md

 b) A stress test with many concurrent threads
 c) A memory usage test
 d) A test that disables thread synchronization

 ---
-Great job!
-Let's review your answers to the 10 multiple-choice questions about the Rate Limiter and concurrency concepts.
-I'll provide feedback for each question, confirm the correct answer, and explain any discrepancies.

----